-Table 70: Fields on the Stage-2 Configuration Templates Page
+Table 71: Fields on the Stage-2 Configuration Templates Page

 Name Description Name View the name of the stage-2 configuration template.
 Example: LAN side config Component Name View the name of the component through which the settings are configured.
 The components that are currently supported are: JUNOS-Supported only on SRX Series Services Gateway.
 Juniper Device Manager (JDM)-Supported on NFX250 device.
 JDM is a Linux container that manages software components.
 Juniper Control Plane (JCP)-Supported on NFX250 device.
 JCP is the Junos VM running on the hypervisor.
 Administrators can use JCP to configure the network ports of the NFX250 device.
 JCP is used to configure the switching and routing function on the NFX250 device.
 Gateway Router (GWR)-Supported on NFX250 device. vSRX as a gateway provides the same capabilities as Juniper Networks SRX Series Services Gateways in a virtual form factor, providing perimeter security, IPsec connectivity, and filtering for malicious traffic without sacrificing reliability, visibility, or policy control.
 This virtual security and routing appliance ensures reliability and high availability for each application.

-Hide Displays whether the template is hidden on Customer Portal. true-Template is not visible on Customer Portal. false-Template is visible on Customer Portal.
+Name Description Hide Displays whether the template is hidden on Customer Portal. true-Template is not visible on Customer Portal. false-Template is visible on Customer Portal.
 Example: false Copy input from Displays the template from which you copied the settings.

-Name Description Auto Deploy Displays whether the stage-2 configuration is automatically pushed to the device during ZTP process.
+Auto Deploy Displays whether the stage-2 configuration is automatically pushed to the device during ZTP process.
 Enable for Displays whether the stage-2 configuration template is enabled for all tenants, no tenants, or specific tenants.

-Table 70: Fields on the Stage-2 Configuration Templates Page (Continued)
+Table 71: Fields on the Stage-2 Configuration Templates Page (Continued)

-Table 71: Fields on the Add New Template Page
+Table 72: Fields on the Add New Template Page

 Name Description Template Select the configuration template from the drop-down list.
-The configuration templates are designed in the Configuration Designer tool.
 Example: srx-basic-sdwan-cpe-config Display Name Specify the name of the template that you want to display on the configuration interface.
 Example: SDWAN Config

 Name Description Component Name Specify the component name through which the settings are configured.
 The components that are currently supported are: JUNOS-Supported on SRX Series Services Gateway.
 Juniper Device Manager (JDM)- Supported on NFX250 device.
 JDM is a Linux container that manages software components.
 Juniper Control Plane (JCP)-Supported on NFX250 device.
 JCP is the Junos VM running on the hypervisor.
 Administrators can use JCP to configure the network ports of the NFX250 device.
 JCP is used to configure the switching and routing function on the NFX250 device.
 Gateway Router (GWR)-Supported on NFX250 device. vSRX as a gateway provides the same capabilities as Juniper Networks SRX Series Services Gateways in a virtual form factor, providing perimeter security, IPsec connectivity, and filtering for malicious traffic without sacrificing reliability, visibility, or policy control.
 This virtual security and routing appliance ensures reliability and high availability for each application.
-Hide Specify whether you want to hide the configuration template on Customer Portal.
+Hide Copy From Template Specify whether you want to hide the configuration template on Customer Portal.
 You might want to choose to hide the template if you are reusing the template for multiple components. hide-White dot on right with blue background. show-White dot on left with gray background.
-Example: hide Copy From Template If you have chosen to hide the configuration template on the user interface, then specify the template from which you want to copy the settings.
+Example: hide specify the template from which you want to copy the settings.
 Example: srx-mis-lan-to-wan-config

-Table 71: Fields on the Add New Template Page (Continued)
+Table 72: Fields on the Add New Template Page (Continued)